What assumptions will guide your continuity planning going forward?

 Going forward, you will need to challenge many of your assumptions and make alternate plans.
 Don't assume that your communication plan is complete.
 Or that you've tested your plan enough.
 Or that all the people you need will be available.
 What happens when the key person for a specific area is ill?
 Don't assume that contact lists are updated.
 What happens when a manager who's needed actually quit two weeks ago, but the plan wasn't updated?
 Don't assume that everyone knows about the plan, how to access it, and what their role might be.
 The assumptions you make and have made, based on a risk assessment, may need to be expanded or updated to reflect what's happening today and any massive change that might occur in the future to keep the plan effective.

-Here are some questions you might want to ask yourself and your BCP team that will best guide what your plan should look like now and in the future:
+Here are some questions you might want to ask yourself and your Business Continuity Planning team that will best guide what your plan should look like now and in the future:

-- When's the last time the employee contact list and BCP team list was updated?
+- When's the last time the employee contact and Business Continuity Planning team lists were updated?

 - Do you have a solid communications plan that will allow you to communicate will all employees in a timely manner?